Sarah Deutsch

-Sarah Beth Deutsch (born January 3, 1961 in Brooklyn, New York) is an American attorney who was Vice President and Deputy General Counsel of the telecommunications company Verizon Communications until her retirement in 2015.
-Since leaving Verizon, she is a practicing attorney in the Washington, D.C. area handling copyright, trademark, privacy and internet policy issues.
+Sarah Beth Deutsch (born January 3, 1961, in Brooklyn, New York) is an American attorney who was Vice President and Deputy General Counsel of the telecommunications company Verizon Communications until her retirement in 2015.
+Since leaving Verizon, she is a practicing attorney in the Washington, D.C., area handling copyright, trademark, privacy and internet policy issues.

 Education

 She holds a J.D. from American University, Washington College of Law and a B.A. from Emory University.

-In the Spring of 2019, Ms. Deutsch began teaching as a Lecturer on Law at Harvard Law School where she is teaching a class on digital privacy.
+In the Spring of 2019, Deutsch began teaching as a Lecturer on Law at Harvard Law School where she is teaching a class on digital privacy.

 Intellectual Property and Internet Policy Work

 Before joining Verizon she was an associate in the law firm of Morgan, Lewis and Bockius.

 Until her retirement in 2015, Sarah Deutsch was Vice President and Deputy General Counsel at Verizon Communications, where she spent over 23 years in the legal department.
 She was responsible for Verizon's global IP practice, including copyrights, trademarks, patent licensing, and unfair competition.
 In the course of her career, Sarah also managed Verizon's privacy practice, and worked on a broad set of global intellectual property policy issues, including Internet policy, online liability, and advocacy.

 Deutsch gained media attention for representing Verizon in the copyright case RIAA v.
 Verizon, in which the Recording Industry Association of America obtained a subpoena demanding Verizon to disclose the identity of several subscribers who were allegedly engaged in illegal P2P file-sharing.

 In the end, the D.C.
 Circuit Court ruled in favor of Verizon.
 The decision was authored by Chief Judge Douglas Ginsburg.
 She is also known for fighting for consumers’ rights in serving as a representative of the telecommunications industry in negotiations that lead to the passage of the DMCA.
 For her work in support of technology users, she received Public Knowledge's President's Award for Extraordinary Dedication to Protecting the Free Flow of Information Over the Internet in 2009.